-Biki is Honolulu’s new transportation system, brought to you by Bikeshare Hawaii.
-Launched in late June 2017, Biki has 1,000 bikes at 100 conveniently located self-service “Biki Stops” from Chinatown to Diamond Head.
+Biki is Honolulu’s large-scale bikeshare system, brought to you by the 501(c)3 non-profit, Bikeshare Hawaii.
+Launched in late June 2017, Biki has 1,300 bikes at over 130 conveniently located self-service “Biki Stops” throughout downtown Honolulu.
 Biki bikes are designed to be easy to maneuver, comfortable and fun to ride, while accommodating riders of all sizes.
 Honolulu is the first city in the world to have this new generation of bike.

 Bikeshare Hawaii is a not-for-profit 501(c)3 organization that recently launched and manages the Biki bikeshare program in Honolulu.
-Bikeshare Hawaii launched Biki with funding and support from public institutions and private partners including the City and County of Honolulu, the State of Hawaii, Ulupono Initiative, Hawaii Pacific University, and individual donors.
+Bikeshare Hawaii launched Biki on June 28, 2017 with funding and support from public institutions and private partners including the City and County of Honolulu, the State of Hawaii, Ulupono Initiative, Hawaii Pacific Health, and individual donors.
 As a community-based nonprofit organization, Bikeshare Hawaii depends on donations and system revenue to maintain and expand its operations, and actively seeks additional partnerships and sponsorship for support.

-Bikeshare Hawaii benefits Hawaii residents and visitors by providing a low-cost, convenient, zero emissions transportation option that is healthy for users, our community and the environment.
-For the latest updates on Bikeshare Hawaii, follow Bikeshare Hawaii on Facebook, Instagram and Twitter.
+Bikeshare Hawaii benefits Hawaii residents and visitors by providing a low-cost, convenient, zero-emissions transportation option that is healthy for users, our community and the environment.
+For the latest updates on Bikeshare Hawaii, subscribe to Biki's monthly e-blast and follow Bikeshare Hawaii on Facebook, Instagram and Twitter.

 Bikeshare Hawaii signed an agreement in 2016 with Secure Bike Share as its financing and operating partner.
 They specialize in the management and deployment of large scale bicycle share systems and are a part of the Secure Parking Group.
 The Secure Parking Group has nearly a 40 year record of operational excellence and state-of-the-art technology in the mobility sector and can be found in over 15 different countries across the globe including the US (mainland), United Kingdom, Australia, New Zealand, Singapore, China, India, Malaysia, and Indonesia.
 Over the years they have grown to one of the largest transport operators in the world with numerous awards to their name including TOP100 SME for Exemplary Standards and Service Excellence, Parking Industry Award for Outstanding Marketing and Communications, Parking Organization of the Year (sponsored by NRMA), and ABA100 1st Prize Winner for Best New Product and Marketing Excellence.